Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Introduction

-\paragraph*{List-decoding and algebraic codes }Algebraic techniques and constructions have traditionally been of immense significance in the study of error correcting codes, with families of codes like Reed-Solomon codes and Reed-Muller codes being perhaps one of the most well-studied families of codes over the years.
+\paragraph*{List-decodable and algebraic codes }Algebraic techniques and constructions have traditionally been of immense significance in the study of error correcting codes, with families of codes like Reed-Solomon codes and Reed-Muller codes being perhaps one of the most well-studied families of codes over the years.
 For Reed-Solomon codes, the alphabet $\Sigma$ is a finite field $\F$ and the codewords correspond to the evaluations of all univariate polynomials of degree $d$ over $\F$ (or a subset of size $n$ of $\F$).
-These codes can be seen to have fractional distance $\delta = 1 - d/n$ and rate $R = (d+1)/n$ and are thus optimal in the sense that they achieve the so-called \emph{Singleton bound}.
+These codes can be seen to have fractional distance $\delta = 1 - d/n$ and rate $r = (d+1)/n$ and are thus optimal in the sense that they achieve the so-called \emph{Komamiya-Joshi-Singleton bound} (popularly referenced to as the \emph{Singleton bound}).
 Reed-Muller codes are the multivariate analogues of Reed-Solomon codes where codewords correspond to the evaluations of multivariate polynomials of low degree over inputs from the underlying field.
 Some of these algebraic codes are at the heart of the notions of \emph{local decoding}, \emph{local correction} and \emph{local testing} that in addition to being fundamental notions on their own, have also found numerous applications in complexity theory and pseudorandomness.

-Yet another example of this fruitful alliance of algebraic techniques and coding theory is in the study of list-decoding of codes.
-In a beautiful and influential work in 1996, Sudan \cite{Sudan1997} showed that Reed-Solomon codes can be efficiently list decoded when the fraction of errors is less than $1 - \sqrt{2d/n}$, which is far beyond the unique decoding regime of $(1-d/n)/2$ fraction errors when $d = \alpha n$ for small enough constant $\alpha < 1$.
-Guruswami and Sudan \cite{GuruswamiS1999} subsequently improved this to efficient list-decoding with less than $1 - \sqrt{d/n}$ fraction errors which matches the Johnson radius for these codes.
+Yet another example of this fruitful alliance of algebraic techniques and coding theory is in the study of list decoding of codes.
+In a beautiful and influential work in 1996, Sudan \cite{Sudan1997} showed that Reed-Solomon codes can be efficiently list-decoded when the fraction of errors is less than $1 - \sqrt{2d/n}$, which is far beyond the unique decoding regime of $(1-d/n)/2$ fraction errors when $d = \alpha n$ for small enough constant $\alpha < 1$.
+Guruswami and Sudan \cite{GuruswamiS1999} subsequently improved this to efficient list decoding with less than $1 - \sqrt{d/n}$ fraction errors which matches the Johnson radius for these codes.
 The combinatorial and algorithmic list decodability of Reed-Solomon codes beyond the Johnson radius is far from understood and continues to be a problem of great interest, including in the light of some very recent work (e.g., see \cite{ShangguanT2023,AlrabiahGL2023} and references therein).